NBN Pricing Explained

 Each subscriber needs an “Access Virtual Circuit” (AVC), which identifies their traffic within the NBN.
 Access Seekers generally purchase one AVC per subscriber, the AVC is the first component of the wholesale cost.

-The NBN comprises multiple “Connectivity Serving Areas” (CSAs), each with a maximum of 78000 subscribers.
+The NBN comprises multiple “Connectivity Serving Areas”, each with a “Point of Interconnect” or POI to which Access Seekers connect their respective backhaul infrastructure.
 Access Seekers purchase a “Connectivity Virtual Circuit” (CVC) for each Connectivity Serving Area they wish to cover.
 The CVC is essentially a bandwidth pipe, the size determined by the cost.
 The larger the CVC, the better the service to subscribers within the Connectivity Serving Area.